boxwise/boxtribute/back/README.md

 **Please be aware that**

 - for new data the fixtures must be imported in `test/data/__init__.py` and added to the `__all__` list
+- the module names of data models that are dependencies of others have to be properly added to the `_NAMES` list in `test/data/__init__.py`.
+This way foreign-key references set-up in correct order when the test data tables are created

 #### App tests